Skip to content

 Heroin Addiction

 The drug is either smoked, injected intravenously (into a vein), or injected subcutaneously (through the skin).
-As with any injectable drug, heroin users have an increased rate of blood-borne diseases such as HIV and hepatitis.
+As with any injectable drug, heroin users have an increased rate of blood-borne diseases such as HIV and hepatitis as well as infections like sepsis resulting from unsterile injection sites.

 Heroin is sold on the street.
 Common alternative terms include chasing the dragon, H, chine white, junk, and smack.